mrueda/beacon2-ri-tools/README.md

 # DESCRIPTION

-**beacon2-cbi-tools** is a suite of tools originally developed as part of the ELIXIR-Beacon v2 Reference Implementation, now continuing under CNAG Biomedical Informatics.
-It provides essential functionalities related to the BFF (Beacon Friendly Format) format, such as converting VCF data into BFF and for loading BFF data (including metadata and genomic variations) into a MongoDB instance.
+**beacon2-cbi-tools** is a suite of tools originally developed as part of the ELIXIR–Beacon v2 Reference Implementation, now continuing under CNAG Biomedical Informatics.
+It provides essential functionality around the Beacon Friendly Format (BFF), including:

+- Converting VCF data into BFF (genomicVariations)
+- Loading BFF data (metadata and genomic variations) into MongoDB
+- Validating XLSX/JSON files against Beacon v2 schemas

+This toolkit streamlines data preparation, validation, and ingestion for federated genomic and phenotypic data sharing under Beacon v2.
+The resulting BFF-formatted data **can be used with any implementation of the [Beacon v2 API specification](https://docs.genomebeacons.org/) that operates on MongoDB**.

 ### Tools Included:
-- **[bff-tools script](https://github.com/CNAG-Biomedical-Informatics/beacon2-cbi-tools/tree/main/bin/README.md)** (`bin/bff-tools`): A command-line tool for converting VCF data into BFF format.
+- **[BFF-Tools script](https://github.com/CNAG-Biomedical-Informatics/beacon2-cbi-tools/tree/main/bin/README.md)** (`bin/bff-tools`): A command-line tool for converting VCF data into BFF format.
 It also supports inserting the resulting BFF data into a MongoDB instance.
-The tool offers three modes:
+The tool offers four modes:

-  - **vcf**: Convert a VCF.gz file to BFF.
+  - **vcf**: Convert a VCF.gz file into BFF format.
-  - **load**: Insert BFF data into MongoDB.
+  - **load**: Load BFF-formatted data into a MongoDB instance.
-  - **full**: Perform both conversion and insertion.
+  - **full**: Perform both VCF conversion and MongoDB loading.
+  - **validate**: Validate XLSX or JSON metadata files against Beacon v2 schemas and serialize them into BFF format.
+An [Excel template](utils/bff_validator/Beacon-v2-Models_template.xlsx) is provided to help structure your metadata.

 - **[Utility Suite](utils/README.md)**: A collection of support tools to aid in data ingestion.
 Key among them:
-  - **[BFF Validator](https://github.com/CNAG-Biomedical-Informatics/beacon2-cbi-tools/tree/main/utils/bff_validator)**: Includes an Excel template for converting your metadata (including phenotypic and clinical data) into Beacon v2 models, along with a validator for verifying and serializing the data into BFF format.
-  - **[BFF Browser](https://github.com/CNAG-Biomedical-Informatics/beacon2-cbi-tools/tree/main/utils/bff_browser)**: A web application for interactive visualization of BFF data, particularly `genomicVariations` and `individuals`.
+  - **[BFF-Browser](https://github.com/CNAG-Biomedical-Informatics/beacon2-cbi-tools/tree/main/utils/bff_browser)**: A web application for interactive visualization of BFF data, particularly `genomicVariations` and `individuals`.
-  - **[BFF Portal](https://github.com/CNAG-Biomedical-Informatics/beacon2-cbi-tools/tree/main/utils/bff_portal)**: A simple API and web application to query BFF data via MongoDB.
+  - **[BFF-Portal](https://github.com/CNAG-Biomedical-Informatics/beacon2-cbi-tools/tree/main/utils/bff_portal)**: A simple API and web application to query BFF data via MongoDB.

 - **[CINECA Synthetic Cohort - EUROPE_UK1](https://github.com/CNAG-Biomedical-Informatics/beacon2-cbi-tools/tree/main/CINECA_synthetic_cohort_EUROPE_UK1)**: A synthetic dataset for testing and demonstration purposes.